Paget's disease of the nipple, also known as Paget's disease of the breast, is a rare condition associated with breast cancer.

-If Paget's disease is detected and treated in its early stages, there's a good chance of recovery.
-Read more about how Paget's disease is treated.
+If Paget's disease is detected and treated in its early stages, there's a good chance of a full recovery.

-Modifying certain lifestyle factors, such as reducing alcohol intake and regular exercise, may reduce your risk of developing certain types of cancer, including breast cancer.
-However, these factors remain controversial.
+Modifying certain lifestyle factors, such as reducing the amount of alcohol you drink and making sure you exercise regularly, may reduce your risk of developing certain types of cancer, including breast cancer.

-Screening is also used to help detect breast cancer early.
-The NHS Breast Screening Programme provides free breast screening every three years for all women in the UK who are 47 years of age or over.
+Breast cancer screening is also used to help detect breast cancer early.
+In the UK, the NHS Breast Screening Programme provides free breast screening every three years for all women aged 50-70.

 If you have Paget's disease of the nipple, your clinical team will pass information about you on to the National Congenital Anomaly and Rare Diseases Registration Service (NCARDRS).

 This helps scientists look for better ways to treat and prevent this condition.
 You can opt out of the register at any time.